Sarah Vickers researches “ghost particles” to learn more about our universe.

 Just over 100 years ago, physicists stumbled upon an elementary particle that could answer questions about the origin of the universe.
-Elusive and almost nonexistent, neutrinos may be the solution to understanding everything from the Big Bang to the inner workings of the atomic nucleus — and UNC physicist Julieta Gruszko can’t stop chasing them.
+Elusive and nearly massless, neutrinos may be the solution to understanding everything from the Big Bang to the inner workings of the atomic nucleus — and UNC physicist Julieta Gruszko can’t stop chasing them.

 Flocks of birds.
 Schools of fish.
 Colonies of ants.
 Their strength is in numbers as they can fend off larger predators, move faster, and mate more easily.
 Daphne Klotsa, an applied physicist, studies how these biological swarms function in hopes to improve how humans and automated technologies navigate the world.